TensorSwarm/TensorSwarm/README.md

 A working neural network configuration is already provided following the ideas from [Towards Optimally Decentralized Multi-Robot Collision Avoidance via
 Deep Reinforcement Learning](https://arxiv.org/abs/1709.10082)

-Videos of the framwork in action can be found here:
+A video of the framwork in action can be found here: https://www.youtube.com/watch?v=GDV5NgrER5U

 # Features